NiryoRobotics/pyniryo2/docs/index.rst

    :align: center

-This documentation presents Ned's PyPi package, which is a TCP API made with Python.
+This documentation presents Ned's PyPi package, which is the second version of the python API Pyniryo for the robots:
+Niryo One, Ned and Ned2.
+It is based on the roslibpy library and allows a more complete programming of the robots.

 It offers a simple way for developers to create programs for robot and to control them via remote communication from their computers.